TracyGJG/utilities/docs/tools.md

 ### Parameters

-- source - an array or object to be used to extract the enumeration labels and values.
+- source: an array or object to be used to extract the enumeration labels and values.
-- options - an optional structure used to instruct the function of its behaviour.
+- options: an optional structure used to instruct the function of its behaviour.
-  - constantProperties - Boolean flag; true to convert, false (default) to leave as is.
+- constantProperties: Boolean flag; true to convert, false (default) to leave as is.
-  - numericValues - Boolean flag: true to provide incremental numeric values, false (default) to use the original keys.
+- numericValues: Boolean flag: true to provide incremental numeric values, false (default) to use the original keys.

 ### Return Value